Iconoclasm: During Goa inquisitions

+wrote Filippo Sassetti, who was in India from 1578 to 1588.

+An order was issued in June 1684 eliminating the Konkani language and making it compulsory to speak Portuguese language.
+Following that law all the symbols of non-Christian sects were destroyed and the books written in local languages were burnt.

 Exact data on the nature and number of Hindu temples destroyed by the Christian missionaries and Portuguese government are unavailable.
 Some 160 temples were allegedly razed to the ground in Tiswadi (Ilhas de Goa) by 1566.
 Between 1566 and 1567, a campaign by Franciscan missionaries destroyed another 300 Hindu temples in Bardez (North Goa).
 In Salcete (South Goa), approximately another 300 Hindu temples were destroyed by the Christian officials of the Inquisition.
 Numerous Hindu temples were destroyed elsewhere at Assolna and Cuncolim by Portuguese authorities.
 A 1569 royal letter in Portuguese archives records that all Hindu temples in its colonies in India had been burnt and razed to the ground.
 The English traveller Sir Thomas Herbert, 1st Baronet who visited Goa in the 1600s writes: